landonturner/lturner.net/source/blog/creating-a-blog.md

 ### Adding Production HTML

-In our template we can wrap our google analyitcs tag in an if statment
+In our layout we can wrap our google analyitcs tag in an if statment

 ```
 {{!-- layouts/blog-post.hbs --}}